soldierforus/1000hours/readme.md

  Unfortunately have to stop with an MVP.
 I have to keep coding other projects to learn new things and to achieve my goal of <b>#1000HoursOfCoding</b>

- Good luck in achieving whatever goal you have, I hope this Time logger helps you to achieve it.
+ Good luck in achieving whatever goal you have, I hope this Time logger helps you to achieve it!

+Find me on twitter @TravisDBennett and check out my website www.TDBennett.com